 Short of locating a DKC850 on eBay, you'll need to wait to upgrade your MKII or MKIII.
 Please join our mailing list to hear the latest on upgrades.

 Are you missing out on one of the best and most exclusive entertainment systems in the world?
 Connect your equipment to Yamaha's Radio & TV, and use your own Smart Devices to enjoy the most amazing entertainment value.
-Wireless hardware not included.
+Send me a text message and we can set up a time to discuss an upgrade.

 In 1987 Yamaha installed their proprietary digital player piano system into the world renowned U1 Upright piano, and introduced the MX100A to the world.
 This system not only played prerecorded music, but recorded your playing as well.
 While there was no audio component, it had a leg up on the cassette tape driven PianoCorder: hammer sensors.
 Tracking not only the key movement but also the hammer movement allowed the Yamaha to play and record more accurately that its competition.